tomhrr/dale/doc/1-7-macros.md

      parameters, the one with the earliest typed parameter is preferred.

-### Idempotence
+### Evaluation and side effects

+For procedure dispatch, the type of each argument needs to be known, so each argument needs to be fully evaluated.
+Since an argument can itself be a macro call, there may be instances where a macro call only occurs because of the evaluation necessary for dispatch:

+        (def mprint (macro intern (void)
+          (printf "test\n")
+          (nullptr DNode)))

+        (def identity (macro intern (ignored returned)
+          returned))

+        (def main (fn extern-c int (void)
+          (identity (mprint) (printf "hello\n"))))

+During compilation of the above, the string "test" will be printed, even though `(mprint)` isn't evaluated directly.
+This is because `(mprint)` is evaluated as part of determining dispatch for `identity`.
+(The `ignored` argument in the call to `identity` will still be `(mprint)`, though: the evaluation is purely for dispatch, and macros always receive unevaluated arguments.)

-Macros may be evaluated more than once per call site by the compiler, so it is important that they are idempotent.
+In addition to the previous consideration, macros in general may be evaluated more than once per call site by the compiler.
+As a result, it is typically safest for macros to avoid side effects, though there may be some contexts where that is acceptable.
 One exception to this is that any errors reported by the macro to the compiler, by way of the `report-error` function (see [`introspection`](./2-1-introspection.md)), will be cleared by the compiler in the event that it is unable to evaluate or otherwise use the macro.